Roeeht/Smart-Office/README.md

 ### AI Tools

-- **GitHub Copilot (Claude)** — Used extensively for code generation, architecture planning, debugging, and documentation.
+- **GitHub Copilot (Claude Opus 4.5 / Sonnet)** — Used extensively for code generation, architecture planning, debugging, and documentation.
 All generated code was reviewed and understood before integration.
+- **ChatGPT** — Used for learning concepts, troubleshooting, and exploring alternative approaches.

 ---